|

 EAS 40-105.5, 42-712.421, 42-716.1, 42-719, 45-201.1

 Kin-GAP eligible children 16, 17, or 18 years of age must be regularly attending high school or vocational/technical training or be registered with Employment Services, unless exempt.
-Effective January 1, 2011, the Kin-GAP payment is no longer suspended if a child who is 16 years of age or older fails to meet school attendance.
+Effective January 1, 2011, the Kin-GAP payment is no longer suspended if a child aged 16 or older fails to meet school attendance requirements.

 Rule